 Why should I take out private health insurance?

-Without private health insurance, you'd need to rely on the free public health care system (Medicare) or self-insure, which could cause great financial strain.
+Without private health insurance, you'd need to rely on the public health care system (Medicare) or self-insure, which could cause great financial strain.

-Whilst the public health system may provide good health care, if you are being treated under this system you may need to wait until a public hospital bed is available, and you'll be seen by whichever medical personnel is available at the time.
+Whilst the public health system may provide good health care, if you are being treated under this system you may need to wait until a public hospital bed is available, and you'll be seen by whichever medical practitioner is available at the time.
 If your situation is not life-threatening, you may need to wait extensive periods before you can be treated.

 These articles are provided as reference material to allow more informed decision making, but are not intended as being a complete source of information on any topic.
 All readers should make their own independent analysis on the topic to make sure they have considered the aspects that are important to them.